Hong Kong Gold Cup Preview, Tips, Runners & Trends (Hong Kong Triple Crown)

 • 2022: Winner in 9 (3,10) [10 Runners]

-The course which has produced the most winners of the Hong Kong Gold Cup is Sha Tin, there has been a total number of 9 winners of this race who ran at Sha Tin last time out.
+The course which has produced the most winners of the Hong Kong Gold Cup is Sha Tin; there have been a total of 15 winners of this race who ran at Sha Tin last time out.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Hong Kong Gold Cup: